How To Get a Modeling Agent

 Photo Source: Shutterstock

-Before you start your search for a modeling agent, you need to understand what type of modeling agent you need.
+Before you start your search for a modeling agent, you need to understand what type of agent you need.
 There are two major divisions of modeling: fashion and commercial.

 Commercial vs. fashion modeling